RodrigoMvs123/Social-Media-Content-Calendar/README.md

 A modern web application for planning and scheduling social media content across multiple platforms.

+## Technologies Used

+- React with TypeScript
+- Vite for frontend development
+- Tailwind CSS for styling
+- React Query for data management
+- Mock API for simulating backend functionality

 ## Quick Start

 1. Clone the repository: